-After breakfast, begin the day with a drive to Domat Al Jandal, an outstanding example of an early Islamic town already an important commercial center in the 9th century BC when referred to in Assyrian texts as 'Adummatu.'
+After breakfast, we will drive to Domat Al Jandal, an outstanding example of an early Islamic town, that was already an important commercial center in the 9th century BC when it was referred to in Assyrian texts as 'Adummatu.'
 Domat Al Jandal is dominated by the Al Marid castle, a vast circular walled fortress with foundations dating back to the 1st century AD.
 The castle is said to have once been connected by a tunnel to the 7th century Umar Ibn al-Khattab Mosque - one of the oldest intact mosques in the world - that may resemble the Prophet's Mosque in Medina in its early stages.
-Explore the well-preserved Al-Der residential quarter with its long alleys and impressive stone architecture to see a rare early example of town planning.
+Then, explore the well-preserved Al-Der residential quarter with its long alleys and impressive stone architecture to see a rare early example of town planning.

-A short distance away, stretch your legs at Domat Al Jandal Lake, a picturesque shimmering body of blue water surrounded by the yellow sands of the Nefud, where locals come to picnic at weekends.
-Continue the long drive past the olive farms and along the northern edge of the Nefud desert to the important northern center of Tabuk.
-Upon arrival, transfer to Swiss Inn Hotel or similar for check-in, dinner, and overnight.
+A short distance away you will stretch your legs at Domat Al Jandal Lake, a picturesque shimmering body of blue water surrounded by the yellow sands of the Nefud, where locals come to picnic at weekends.
+Later we will have a long drive, that will take us past olive farms and along the northern edge of the Nefud desert will bring us to the important northern center of Tabuk.
+Upon arrival in Tabuk, you will be transferred to the Swiss Inn hotel or similar for check-in, dinner and overnight.
 (B,L,D)

-Monday, February 17 Tabuk (Moses Trail & Neom)
+Saturday, October 12 Tabuk (Moses Trail & Neom)

-Begin the day with a full day excursion to the Gulf of Aqaba and into the biblical land of Midian and follow in the footsteps of Moses.
-Drive through the coastal mountains to the Gulf of Aqaba.
-This virgin region is the future location for Neom, the US\$500 billion utopian project that may include a vast artificial moon, beaches that glow in the dark, and flying drone-powered taxis.
-Upon arrival, head to visit the Springs of Moses at the pretty seaside village of Magna.
-An oasis of palm trees surrounds the natural springs at this local beauty spot and overlooks the Red Sea with a stunning view!
+Today's full day excursion will take you down to the Gulf of Aqaba, into the biblical land of Midian, and follow in the footsteps of Moses.
+Next, we drive through the coastal mountains to the Gulf of Aqaba.
+This virgin region is the future location for Neom, the US\$500 billion utopian project that may include a huge artificial moon, beaches that glow in the dark, and flying drone-powered taxis.
+On arrival, at the pretty seaside village of Magna, you will visit the Springs of Moses.
+The natural springs at this local beauty spot are surrounded by an oasis of palm trees and overlook the Red Sea-a stunning view!

-The journey continues along a stunning cliff-girt coastal road to Wadi Tayyib Al Ism (visit subject to permission) - one of Saudi Arabia's great natural wonders.
-Carved into the granite and sedimentary rock over millions of years, the narrow chasm winds through an ancient mountain range that plunges into the sea.
-The best way to appreciate Wadi Tayyib Al Islm is to walk through its palm tree-lined mouth and explore deeper into the canyon, where we will find a spring-fed stream flowing year-round.
-Some people believe this is where Moses and the Israelites landed, having escaped from the Egyptian armies, and crossed the Red Sea.
+The journey then continues along a stunning cliff-girt coastal road to Wadi Tayyib Al Ism (visit subject to permission) - one of Saudi Arabia's great natural wonders.
+Carved into the granite and sedimentary rock over millions of years, the narrow chasm winds its way through an ancient mountain range that plunges into the sea.
+The best way to appreciate Wadi Tayyib Al Islm is to walk in through its palm tree lined mouth and explore deeper into the canyon where you will find a spring-fed stream that flows year-round.
+Some people believe that this is the spot where Moses and the Israelites landed having escaped from the Egyptian armies and crossed the Red Sea.

-Continue the drive to Al Bad and visit the site of the necropolis of Mughair Shuaib.
-The weathered rock-cut tombs here date back to Nabataean times and have similarities with those of Hegra in Al Ula.
-Some scholars believe that this is the site of the ancient town of Midian, a settlement where Moses is said to have lived for ten years before he became a prophet of God.
+Continue to Al Bad where we will visit the site of the necropolis of Mughair Shuaib.
+The weathered rock cut tombs here date back to Nabataean times and have similarities with those of Hegra in Al Ula.
+Some scholars believe that this is the site of the ancient town of Midian, a settlement where Moses is said to have lived for ten years before he become a prophet of God.
 Drive back to Tabuk through Wadi Zeeta, which is incredibly scenic.
-Return to the Hotel for dinner and overnight.
+Return to the Hotel, dinner and overnight.
 (B,L,D)